OTC derivatives transactions clearing services

 Clearing Members can access OASIS via HKEX’s Securities and Derivatives Network (SDNet/2).
 The installation procedures for SDNet/2 can be found in this information pack.

 OTC Clear has developed the OTC Clearing and Settlement System (OCASS) to support its clearing services.
 OCASS is an integrated system which processes trade registrations and novations, valuations, trade event management and collateral and margin calculations.
 OCASS is also the user interface for day-to-day operations and reporting.
-OCASS has interfaces with two Approved Trade Registration Systems (ATRS), MarkitWire and DSMatch, to capture OTC derivatives transactions.
+OCASS has interfaces with three Approved Trade Registration Systems (ATRS), MarkitWire, DSMatch and Traiana, to capture OTC derivatives transactions.
 Clearing Members can submit their trades for matching and confirmation through any of the three ATRS.
 Once matched, trade data is transmitted directly to OCASS.
 Before OTC Clear accepts a trade for clearing a validation is performed to ensure that the submitted trade satisfies all the product eligibility requirements and that sufficient collateral has been deposited with OTC Clear by the Clearing Member.